GPS Spectrum and Interference Issues

 The U.S. government works to minimize human sources of GPS interference through spectrum regulations (domestic and international), interference detection and mitigation efforts, and law enforcement.

-Civilian GPS users who experience problems due to suspected radio interference are urged to report them to the U.S. Coast Guard Navigation Center.
-Go there...
+Civilian GPS users experiencing problems from suspected radio interference should report them to the U.S. Coast Guard Navigation Center and/or the FCC.
+Learn more

 LightSquared and GPS

-LightSquared is a company seeking FCC approval to provide a broadband wireless network integrated with satellite coverage.
-The GPS community is concerned that LightSquared's ground transmissions could overpower the GPS signals.
-Learn more...
+LightSquared was a company seeking FCC approval to provide a broadband wireless network integrated with satellite coverage.
+The GPS community was concerned LightSquared's ground transmissions in adjacent bands could overpower the GPS signals.
+Learn more